 December 15th: The Last Extension Deadline.
 Are you having trouble filing on time for a specific reason?
 You may write to the IRS (by October 15th!) to request this last deadline; there are no more after this one!
 Remember, when requesting this final date, you must state your case to the IRS.

-Expat Tax Tip: If April 15th falls on a public holiday or weekend, this deadline, as well as corresponding extensions, will be pushed forward.
+Expat Tax Tip: Any deadline on a public holiday or weekend will be pushed forward to the nearest business day.
 Are you feeling motivated?
 Check your calendar for next year and see if this will apply!

 Getting Caught Up via The Streamlined Procedure